eduardoVela2022/JS-Blog/README.md

 ### Creating a comment

-To create a comment select one of the post of the homepage to go to that post’s page.
+To create a comment select one of the posts of the homepage to go to that post’s page.
 Then click on the “Create a new comment” button found on it.
 Then fill out the form to create a new comment and click on its “Create” button, to create the comment.
 If the comment was created successfully, you will be redirected to the page of the post you selected, where you will find the comment you created on its comment section.

 ![“The homepage of The JavaScript Blog”](./images/Homepage.png)
 ![“The page of the selected post”](./images/SelectedPostPage.png)